 Children’s Law Center is a leading advocate for DC’s most vulnerable children.

-Our policy advocacy is grounded in the experience we have gained helping tens of thousands of District children since our founding in 1996.
+Our policy advocacy is grounded in the experience we have gained helping more than 40,000 District children and families since our founding in 1996.
 We use this expertise to partner with the Mayor, District Agencies, the DC Council and other advocates for city-wide solutions that better serve children’s needs.

 We work to change laws, policies and practice, and also secure media coverage to raise awareness about the District’s successes and failures in meeting children’s needs.
 Whether it is pressing agencies to better prepare older youth who age out of the foster care system, improving special education programs within DC schools, or ensuring pediatricians screen for children’s mental health needs – our policy advocacy delivers real results that improve all children’s lives.